Will Smith goes from fear to joy as Aladdin's new genie

-LOS ANGELES (REUTERS) - Will Smith was initially worried about playing the genie in Disney's live action version of Aladdin after the celebrated performance by the late Robin Williams more than 25 years ago, but says it eventually became a joy.
+LOS ANGELES • Will Smith was initially worried about playing the genie in Disney's live action version of Aladdin after the celebrated performance by the late Robin Williams more than 25 years ago, but says it eventually became a joy.

 "This was the most joyful experience of my career," the actor, 50, said ahead of the film's release worldwide this week.